maurobonfietti/rest-api-slim-php/README.md

 All the information of the API, prepared to download and use as postman collection: [Import Collection](https://www.getpostman.com/collections/b8493a923ab81ef53ebb).

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/b8493a923ab81ef53ebb)

-### OPEN API SPEC:

-Also, you can view the OpenAPI Specification, using [Swagger UI](https://rest-api-slim-php.herokuapp.com/docs/index.html).

 ## :rocket: DEPLOY: